top of page

 Sitting on summit of Pinto Mountain in Joshua Tree National Park

-A summit register notebook was inside a tightly sealed ammo can.
-We were the 10th and 11th person to summit Pinto Mountain in the past 2 weeks.
+Inside a securely sealed ammo can, there was a summit register notebook.
+We were the 10th and 11th individuals to reach the summit of Pinto Mountain in the last two weeks.

 Dave enjoyed lunch and the views from 3,983 feet.
-We saw no one during the entire hike; it was great having the summit to ourselves.
+We didn't encounter anyone throughout the hike; having the summit all to ourselves was fantastic.

 Sitting on summit of Pinto Mountain in Joshua Tree National Park